 Izak: I’m not white.

 Erik: I don’t agree with that.
 I think the best way for white dudes to get out there is to start a fucking start-up.
 Be a software designer.

 What do you think makes White Fang different to your other projects?

-Jimmy: There’s no love songs.
+Jimmy: There are no love songs.
 I mean there’s love for partying, beer and alcohol but that’s probably the biggest difference.
-I don’t think there’s any guidelines to White Fang – if it feels like a Fang song then it’s a Fang song.
+I don’t think there are any guidelines to White Fang – if it feels like a Fang song then it’s a Fang song.
 It’s kind of like it’s already laid out for us so we just open up the doors and it becomes clear.

 I’ve seen the term“80’s thrash” thrown about a lot in terms of White Fang…

 Jimmy: I think we’re kind of shock rock with a slice of chunk and a little bit of improvisation for the live set, but what you’re getting on the records is pretty much going down the avenue of just party.
 It’s party music.
 Everyone should have a good time and nobody should be left out; we’re all in this together.

 Izak: I also like the 80’s thrash comparison, in Europe a lot of venues will bill us as “garage” or something else along those lines which we feel like we’re not at all.
 If you listen to our albums one time you can understand that it’s not Garage and I feel like it’s along the lines of an 80’s thrash band so I’m into that.
 For us, we try to make these labels up ourselves to let people know what our sound is, but at the end of the day you can’t really pin it down.
 Other than the White Fang vibe we’re kind of just ready to party, ready to get wrecked, ready to thrash.
 Any night.
 It doesn’t matter – that’s White Fang.

 Do you think there’s anything specific that has influenced this?